The NagaZasshi is a writer’s digest available in Nagasaki prefecture, Japan.

 It contains articles about locations and events focused around Nagasaki prefecture, but also including areas all over Japan and the entire world.
 You can read book, movie, and restaurant reviews and enjoy editorial pieces about various topics.

 The NagaZasshi brings together the knowledge and opinions of people all around the prefecture.
 We hope it provides you an enjoyable and informative reading experience.

 Despite spring proving to be rather elusive, our March/April issue is here to keep your mind off the chill in the air.

 - Managing photo submissions

 Interested in joining the Nagazasshi team?
 Contact us today!… Continue reading »

-today!
+The Nagazasshi is currently looking for a web designer, writers, photographers and sponsors.
 We hope to hear from you soon.… Continue reading »

 The New Year is in full swing and I hope you haven’t given up on those New Year’s resolutions quite yet!
 Looking back on 2012, we want to thank all the Nagazasshi supporters.
 Because of you, we were able to raise 140,000円 through calendar sales for the It’s Not Just Mud disaster relief program based in Tohoku.
 We found them a deserving program for this donation due to their dedication to rebuilding Tohoku until the job is done.
 Though we … Continue reading »

 The Nagazasshi is currently looking for fresh faces!!
 We are looking for a web designer, treasurer, distributors, and as always, writers and sponsors!

 We hope to hear from you soon! … Continue reading »